-Prerequisites: Honors Precalculus, OR prior academic

-achievement in Precalculus
+Prerequisites: Honors Precalculus, OR prior academic achievement in Precalculus

 This rigorous college-level course provides an in-depth study of statistics for highly motivated students.
 Students are introduced to the major concepts and tools used for collecting, analyzing, and drawing conclusions from data.
-This course is recommended for students with an interest in pursuing a career that utilizes the analysis of data.
+This course will cover all of the topics included in Honors Statistics, but at a greater pace and with more depth.

 Students are encouraged to take the AP Exam in May, giving them the opportunity to earn college credit.
 A graphing calculator (TI-84) is used regularly in this course.
+Students will complete a large-scale inferential statistics project after the AP Exam.